 1. Sungei Buloh Wetland Reserve

 Known for its picturesque lookout points and immersive wilderness, the Sunhei Buloh Wetlands is a Singapore park great for picture taking and hiking alike.
 Its boardwalks will lead you to the park’s recognizable Kingfisher Pod and Eagle Point.
-Its more austere location makes this also a great Singapore park for spotting wildlife!

 2. The Kranji Marshes